 Making these soft chewy ricotta cheese cookies couldn’t be easier.

-When you’re ready to bake these ricotta cookies, prepare your pans by lining them with parchment paper or a slip mat and allow your oven to come to 350 degrees before taking the dough out of the fridge and forming the dough balls.
+- Prepare the baking sheets.
+When you’re ready to bake these ricotta cookies, line a large cookie sheet (or 2!) with parchment paper or a slip mat and allow your oven to come to 350 degrees before taking the dough out of the fridge and forming the dough balls.
 This dough will be sticky so it’s important to keep it chilled right up until you’re ready to bake the cookies, and even between batches, to make it easier to handle.

-Form the cookies by scooping out about 1.5-inch balls and placing them on the baking sheet.
+- Form the cookies.
+Form the cookies by scooping out about 1.5-inch balls and placing them on the prepared baking sheets.
 Using a cookie scoop makes this a bit easier, but if you don’t have one, you can also wet your hands slightly and roll the balls with your hands then place the dough balls on the pan.
 (You’ll need to rinse your hands often!)
 Make sure to leave plenty of space around each dough ball (about an inch around) as these will spread slightly.
 Place the dough back into the refrigerator until ready to make your next batch.

+- Bake.
 Bake the ricotta Italian cookies for about 12-14 minutes, or until the bottom of the cookies is a nice golden brown.
-Remove from the oven and allow to cool on the pan for 5 minutes before transferring to a wire rack to cool completely.
+Remove from the oven and allow to cool on the pan for 5 minutes before transferring to a wire rack to cool completely on a cooling rack.
 Allow cookies to cool completely before icing the cookies.

+- Make the lemon icing.
 This lemon icing recipe is easy to make.
 Sift the powdered sugar to ensure no clumps remain.
-Then add melted butter, lemon juice and vanilla and stir to combine.
+Then add melted butter, lemon juice, and vanilla and stir to combine.
 Slowly add in a little milk at a time to form a spreadable icing.
 Add the milk carefully - less milk will produce a thicker icing while more milk will create a thinner icing/glaze.

-Ice the cooled cookies, add sprinkles if desired, and allow the icing to set completely, about 30 minutes, before serving or storing.
+- Ice and decorate.
+Add the lemon glaze to the top of the cooled cookies, add sprinkles if desired, and allow the icing to set completely, about 30 minutes, before serving or storing.

 Tips For Success